NCAA Division II football championship: NCAA Division II champions

 Since 1973, a post-season tournament has been held to determine the Division II Champion.
-The current format, in use since 2016, features 28 teams.
-The 28 teams are organized into 4 super-regions of 7 teams each, the top-seeded team in each super-region gets a bye during the first round.
-The champions of the four super-regions meet in the semi-final round, and the winners of the two semi-final games meet in a neutral-site championship game.
-Prior to the championship game, the semi-final games are held at the home stadiums of the two highest-seeded remaining teams.
-The championship game has been played at several sites through history, starting in 2018 it was held at the McKinney Independent School District Stadium, a 12,000 seat facility that opened in August, 2018.
+The current format, in use since 2025, features 32 teams organized into 4 super-regions of 8 teams each.
+Prior to the championship game, all contests are hosted by the higher-seeded team. the semi-final games are held at the home stadiums of the two highest-seeded remaining teams.
+Since 2018, the championship game has been played at the McKinney Independent School District Stadium, a 12,000 seat facility that opened in August 2018.

-† Mississippi College's 1989 tournament participation, along with its championship, were vacated by the NCAA Committee on Infractions.